oddforms-design/Dongled/README.md

 #### To get the latest version of Dongled, please visit the [Dongled AppStore page](https://apps.apple.com/us/app/dongled/id6465788521).

 Dongled requires iPadOS17 or greater and an iPad with a USB-C port.
 Building the project requires xcode 15.3.

+#### Trademark notice

+The "Dongled" name and logo are trademarks of Oddforms Design LLC and are not included under the MIT License.
+Use or distribution of the name or logo is not permitted without written permission.

+This project is licensed under the [MIT License](./LICENSE).